Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 searching for a car that had reportedly been doing donuts and burnouts.

-Soon after, a call came through reporting a similar card crashed near the Cole supermarket car park.
+reporting a similar card crashed near the coal supermarket car park.

-There he finds the man sitting in the car and this is all caught on camera.
+There he finds the man sitting in the car, and this is all caught on camera.

 I thought, I've shared this with you, this script.